Null reduction and dynamical realization of Carrollian conformal symmetries: Conclusion

 \section{Conclusion}

-We now summerize our findings.
-For the sake of simplicity, in Table\eqref{Table1}, we provide the correct light-cone form of the conformal generators in the Carrollian limit along with the light-cone definitions for the mentioned generators corresponding to a standard Lorentzian theory
+We now summarize our findings.
+We observe that the light-cone definitions for the conformal generators $H$, $M^{ij}$ and $K^{+}$ remain unchanged even in the Carrollian limit.
+This implies that the symmetries generated by the Hamiltonian $H$, rotation generators $M^{ij}$, and the temporal special conformal transformation $K^{+}$, survive the compactification.
+However, for the rest of the generators some modification of the light-cone definitions are required which implies that the symmetries of the parent theory with unmodified generators do not lead to the Carrollian conformal symmetry.

-\end{widetext} We have shown that one can obtain a Carrollian CFT from a Lorentzian CFT action by introducing a deformed light-cone background followed by a $c\rightarrow0$ limit.
+\end{widetext} In Table \eqref{Table2}, we provide the dynamical forms of the light-cone definition of the conformal generators in the Carrollian limit (that is, $c\rightarrow0$ limit) which produces the expected algebraic relations given in eq.\eqref{CCFT}.
+We have shown that one can obtain a Carrollian CFT from a Lorentzian CFT action by introducing a deformed light-cone background followed by a $c\rightarrow0$ limit.
 Our analysis yields a Carrollian structure at a dynamical level which was missing in the previous literature.
 We first considered the massless complex scalar field action in this deformed light-cone background.
 We then compactified the undeformed null direction and identified the new time direction.
 Then in the limit $c\rightarrow0$, one ends up with an action invariant under the Carrollian relativistic framework.
 We then moved on to obtain the correct light-cone definition of the symmetry generators in the $c\rightarrow0$ limit which produces the Carrollian conformal algebraic relations.
 This has been done by exploiting the dynamical structure of the generators expressed in terms of the fields.
 We start with the energy-momentum stress-tensor corresponding to the Lorentzian parent theory and also make use of the relation existing between this and the momenta.
 Once again, we compactify the undeformed null direction, identify the new time-direction, and consider the limit $c\rightarrow0$.
 The commutators between these obtained dynamical form of the symmetry generators yields the Carrollian conformal algebra.
 It is important to note that this realization of the Carrollian conformal algebra has been done entirely at a dynamical level starting from a dynamical action.